barkibu/switchboard_operator/README.md

 The quick solution to this is to use redis pubsub and actually push the message to redis, all dynos listening to the redis to pass through the message down to the client.
 In the main lines:
-- One bot session = One Redis Channel
+- Each message received from the concierge are pushed on a Redis Channel
-- Each Dynos listen to all channels in a specific thread
+- Each Dynos listen to the channel
 - When an event is pushed onto a channel, the dyno looks for its in-memory dictionary and pushes to the websocket client if part of its dictionary.